 and when Stephen took me outside to drink our coffee at a rickety table in the pub

 garden the view took my breath away.

 The sea in front of us was flat calm and the purest blue.
-Two sailing boats swung gently on their moorings, tucked into the sheltered curve of the bay.
-Above them the cliffs rose steadily until they became sparkling walls of the whitest chalk, topped with green which spilt down in places like a badly iced cake.
+Two sailing boats made slow arcs on their moorings, tucked into the sheltered curve of the bay.
+Above them the wooded cliffs rose steadily until they became sparkling walls of the whitest chalk, topped with green which spilt down in places like a badly iced cake.
 Stephen put his arm around my shoulders and the world could not have been more perfect.